-- iii.
+- i.
+Users shall not use the NPS system to engage in any activities that might be deemed cyber-bullying.
+Cyber-bullying is defined as "bullying through the use of technology or any electronic devices such as telephones, cell phones, computers, and the Internet.
+It includes, but is not limited to, email, instant messages, text messages and Internet postings (MA DESE, Sept.
+2010).
+Examples of cyber-bullying include, but are not limited to: - ii.
+Any information transmitted electronically to include text, images, sounds, photos via electronic mail, Internet communications, instant messaging or facsimile - iii.
 Creating a web page or blog using another persons' name or identity that can be defined as bullying - iv.
-Distributing information electronically to one, or more persons, or that can be viewed by one or more persons, that can be defined as bullying - v.
-Email messages, instant messages, text messages websites, blogs, or other means of posting information on the Internet, that is meant to harass, threaten, humiliate and/or intimidate - vi.
-Posting images and/or pictures of others that are embarrassing or inappropriate - J. Teacher Responsibilities - a.
+Distributing information electronically to one, or more persons, or that can be viewed by one or more persons, that can be defined as bullying a.
 When using the Internet for class activities, teachers will select material that is appropriate to the age of the students and that is relevant to the Frameworks and Mapping and the Massachusetts Technology Literacy Standards and Expectations.
 Teachers will preview the materials and websites they require or recommend for student access to determine the appropriateness of the material contained therein or accessed through the NPS website.
 Teachers will provide guidelines and lists of resources to assist their students in channeling their research activities effectively and properly.
 Teachers will assist their students in developing the skills to ascertain the truthfulness of information, distinguish fact from opinion, and engage in discussions about controversial issues while demonstrating tolerance and respect for those who hold divergent views.